 Will Sharp (Yahya Abdul-Mateen II) is not having a particularly good day as his insurance company is refusing to help his wife (Moses Ingram) and he now has to go to his brother Danny (Jake Gyllenhaal) with his hat in hand and ask for a loan.
 It’s not that he doesn’t love Danny and that the two don’t get along, but Danny is a bit of a wild card and can often rope him into some bad ideas, and it turns out that today is no exception.
 See, Danny is a bank robber who has a heist ready to go and it just so happens that they need one more guy to pull it off, and since Will has helped him with heists in the past it seems natural to add him for this One Last Score.
 Of course, being that it’s the One Last Score, it goes very badly and Danny and Will end up taking an ambulance along with the EMT (Eiza González) and the two of them have to figure out how to escape the city with their lives and the cash Will needs for his wife’s medical condition.
 Can they pull off a great escape in broad daylight, or is this just a long drive to an early grave?

 The further we get away from Bay’s run on the Transformers movies, the more it seems to have been a Monkey’s Paw for his career.
 They certainly gave him the clout and resources he needed to make some of the best films of his career like Pain & Gain, but the sheer artless contempt with which he approached them left a pretty sizable stain on his brand that’s taken quite some time to remove.
 Fortunately, he’s proven once again that he can still make great action films, albeit ones that are a little too long.
 The movie is wall-to-wall action with gun fights and chase scenes taking up the majority of the run time, and they are all done extremely well.
 Lots of close-ups of the car crashes, plenty of camera tricks used to make them look like they’re going dangerously fast on these busy streets, and even the quieter moments have a constant sense of momentum as this Speed-esque setup keeps everyone moving at all times.
 It’s an absolute feast for the eyes with set pieces that outclasses many action films we’ve seen in the last few years, including big blockbuster superhero films, and what’s perhaps most impressive of all is that he got this all done on an astonishingly low forty-million dollar budget!
 Of course, you can’t just have nonstop action without something to hang your emotional investment on, and Bay manages to pull that off here as well.
 As ridiculous as Michael Bay’s world is and how often it gets criticized for terrible writing, he does know how to pull memorable performances out of his actors which is key to making his action scenes work in his better movies.
 Jake Gyllenhaal is the clear standout with the big showy performance as the charismatic leader with a sense of humor and a hot temper, but Yahya Abdul-Mateen II and Eiza González don’t get lost in the shuffle despite being given much more understated roles.
 Your investment in all three of them (and each for different reasons) definitely makes the endless carnage that much more potent, but there is a tipping point here and this is the main issue with the film.
 It’s actually one of his shortest movies at a mere two hours and sixteen minutes, but even then it feels padded and overlong with at least one plot turn too many, and the final twenty or so minutes are just kind of dull which is a shame given that they really wanted the ending to have an emotional gut punch that just feels too little too late.
 This definitely feels like the kind of movie he should have been making a decade ago and I hope that he continues to find inspiration outside of the big-budget studio system.
-Who knows, maybe he’ll get bold enough to make a movie a movie that doesn’t require a Gatorade break halfway through!
+Who knows, maybe he’ll get bold enough to make a movie that doesn’t require a Gatorade break halfway through!